 Easter is normally a weekend full of fun events, outings, social gatherings and lots of kids running around consuming copious amounts of chocolate eggs.
-Things will certainly be different this year, but that doesn’t mean that we can’t still have the most epic Easter weekend ahead at home with our family.
+Things have certainly changed since last year, but that doesn’t mean that we can’t still have the most epic Easter weekend ahead at home with our family.

-I believe that we have a choice to make the most out of each and every situation that we’re given, and this weekend and lockdown are no exception.
+I believe that we have a choice to make the most out of each and every situation that we’re given, and this weekend is no exception.

-In fact, I am still super excited for the Easter weekend ahead, it’s my little ones first Easter and although he can’t eat any of the eggs that I’ve brought him, I certainly can.
+I am super excited for the Easter weekend ahead, it’s my little ones first Easter and although he can’t eat any of the eggs that I’ve brought him, I certainly can.
 We can still have a great time together.

 Here are a couple of fun craft ideas that you can do over Easter to keep the whole family busy.

 There are so many different Easter crafts that you can do with your kids dependent on what you have available at home.
 I use the website “Twinkl” as they have fabulous ideas and are offering free downloads during this time.
 Here are some craft ideas that you can all do at home.